nullstare/ReiLua/API.md

 Copy a wave to a new wave

-- Failure return -1
-- Success return int
+- Success return Wave

 ---

-> success = RL.WaveCrop( Wave wave, int initSample, int finalSample )
+> RL.WaveCrop( Wave wave, int initSample, int finalSample )

 Crop a wave to defined samples range

-- Failure return false
-- Success return true

 ---